jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 set of rules to **dateDecision**.

 Harold Spaeth's `TERM` variable didn't suffer from this abiguity, because his "ALLCOURT" database didn't deal with cases before the Warren Court.
-SCDB didn't fully consider the impact of older cases on its new design, but it's never too late to fix problems like this.
-Instead of making excuses or after-the-fact justifications, SCDB's design should simply acknowledge problems, improve and evolve the database, define new variables that solve those problems, and deprecate old problematic variables.

 ### 7. Undocumented Values